 Giresun resembles a museum hosting many historical artifacts in addition to unlimited natural beauties with its 122 km. of coastline, forested plateaus, and natural beaches.

 The main aspect that proves Giresun suitable for tourism is its rich natural, cultural and historical values.
-While the city uses the advantages of the sea in terms of coastal tourism, there are many other types of extracurricular activities, especially nature tourism, with its lakes, plateaus, historical buildings, and culture scattered among the endless greenery.
 Since the plateaus in Giresun are not far from the city centers and the roads are asphalt, accessing the natural beauties is not a problem.

-The inland parts of Giresun are especially attractive areas for those who observe flora and fauna, enjoy trekking, mountain biking or off-road sports.
-Those who want to get fresh air and walk through greenery can visit many plateaus such as Kümbet, Bektaş, Kulakkaya, and Mount Sis.
-If you make your visit in spring or summer, you will have the chance to see colorful festivals.
+The inland Giresun is especially attractive for those who is into flora and fauna, enjoy trekking, hiking, mountain biking etc. If you happen to visit in spring or summer, you will have the chance to see colorful festivals.

 Giresun Island (Aretias), which is very close to the coast, adds a special value to Giresun because it is the only island in the Eastern Black Sea Region.
-The island is also the center of attention of visitors with its natural beauty, historical ruins, bird watching areas, and cultural structure blended with mythological stories.
-The Blue Lake, a natural wonder hidden among the forests and various kinds of plants of Giresun, the Castle of Giresun with its magnificent view, and Zeytinlik District where the historical Giresun houses are located in the southeast of the castle are also worth seeing.
+The island is also the center of attention of visitors with its natural beauty, historical ruins, bird watching areas blended with mythological stories.
+Mavi Lake (Blue Lake), a natural wonder hidden among the forests and various kinds of plants of Giresun, the Castle of Giresun with its magnificent view, and Zeytinlik district where the historical Giresun houses are located in the southeast of the castle are also worth seeing.

 The cuisine of Giresun is also very rich and widely acknowledged.
-Its flora and plant diversity has brought the diversity of vegetarian cuisine with it.
+Its plant diversity has brought the wealth of cuisine with it.
 Giresun, with its magnificent nature and more than 180 'vegetarian' flavors, is on its way to becoming an alternative to major 'gastro tourism' cities.
-In our country, which is the most hazelnut producing in the world; the best quality hazelnut grows in Giresun and is renowned as "Giresun Quality Hazelnut".
+Türkiye which is the world’s leader in hazelnut production, the best quality hazelnut comes from Giresun and is renowned as "Giresun Quality Hazelnut".

 The Castle of Giresun

-The castle is located on an ideal spot to observe Giresun from a height, where green and blue converge with each other.
+The castle is located on an ideal spot to observe Giresun from high above, where green and blue merge.
 Having a rich historical culture, the Castle was built in the center of the city.
-There is a mausoleum of Topal Osman Aga, the Hero of the War of Independence, in the Castle.
+There is a mausoleum of Topal Osman Aga, the hero of the War of Independence, in the castle.
 Caves built with block stones, walls thought to belong to the Hellenistic Period and stone reliefs are significant marks to be seen.

 Located in Tirebolu district center, the castle is constructed on a peninsula extending towards the sea.
-Inside the castle, there is a small chapel called the Virgin Mary Church in the yearbooks and the remains of a small mosque.
+Inside the castle, there is a small chapel called the Virgin Mary Church (Meryem Ana Kilisesi) in the yearbooks and the remains of a small mosque.
 Many tombstones belonging to the Ottoman era are scattered in the castle.
-Tirebolu Castle is one of the most beautiful historical artifacts of the region.
+Tirebolu Castle (Tirebolu Kalesi) is one of the most beautiful historical sites of the region.

 Şebinkarahisar Virgin Mary Monastery

 The monastery belongs to the Byzantine period.
-It is estimated that the building, which is reminiscent of Trabzon Sumela Monastery, was built in a large hollow in the middle of a steep rock.
+It is estimated that the building, which is reminiscent of Trabzon Sumela Monastery, was built in a large cavity in the middle of a steep rock.
 The paintings decorate the walls of the thirty-two rooms that constitute the monastery.
-There is a church carved into the rocks at the top of the monastery.
+There is a church carved into the rocks on top of the monastery.

 The historic castle is located in the district center of Şebinkarahisar.
 It was built on a cliff overlooking the city.
-The walls of the castle, which were erected in the spacious area between the inner castle in the north and the Maiden's Tower, pass through steep cliffs.
-The castle is entered through a cut stone gateway that has remained intact to the present day on the city side.
-The strongest place of the castle is the inner castle.
-There are the foundations of many buildings in the castle, as well as cisterns descending with multi-step stairs and some rock tombs.
+The walls of the castle, which were erected in the spacious area between the Inner Castle (İç Kale) in the north and the Maiden's Tower (Kızlar Kulesi), pass through steep cliffs.
+There are the foundations of many buildings in the castle, such as cisterns descending with multi-step stairs and some rock tombs.
 In some places, natural rocks were used as walls.

 Giresun Zeytinlik District

-Located in the city center of Giresun, the neighborhood built with materials imported from Europe about two centuries ago, the Zeytinlik houses where Greeks and Turks lived together for years and are the subject of folk songs, let visitors travel through history.
-Today, there are 85 registered historical artifacts in this region with 4 monumental and 81 civil architecture features.
+Located in the city center of Giresun, the neighborhood built with materials imported from Europe about two centuries ago, the Zeytinlik houses where Greeks and Turks lived together for decades and are the subject of folk songs.
+Today, there are 85 registered historical monuments.
 The district was called "Gogora District" at that time.
-Giresun Houses, which is located in the middle of Giresun settlement, where the Greeks resided in the past, stand out with their architectural features such as their unique garden arrangements, doors, windows, and interior designs.
-In the houses, which were built with imported materials brought by ships transporting hazelnuts to Europe, Marseille tiles and napi (Russian) stoves, which are very different from today's stoves, attract attention.
-According to the epigraphs, the houses built in the 1840s are positioned in such a way that none of them affect the light, the view, and the air circulation of the others.
+Giresun Houses, which is located in the middle of Giresun settlement, where the Greeks resided in the past, stand out with their architectural features.
+In the houses, which were built with imported materials brought by ships transporting hazelnuts to Europe, Marseille tiles and napi (Russian) stoves, which are very different from today's stoves, worth mentioning.
+According to the epigraphs, the houses built in the 1840s are positioned in such a way that none of them block the light, view, and the air circulation of others.

 The church is in the form of a small cave carved into bedrock approximately 3 meters above the base on the west side of Giresun Castle, facing the harbor.
-It is estimated that this structure, which was considered to be a smaller cave, was enlarged and converted into a church in the 4th or 5th century AD.
-This cave, which is used as a church, is accessed by a single-arched small stone bridge built in the Ottoman Period.
-On the side of the church facing the courtyard, there is a canonic fountain as a holy spring where sailors could get water and which was also utilized by those who came to the church.
+It is estimated that this structure, which was considered to be a smaller cave, was enlarged and converted into a church in the 4th or 5th century CE.
+The cave is accessed by a single-arched small stone bridge built in the Ottoman period.
+On the side of the church facing the courtyard, there is a fountain as a holy spring where sailors could get water and which was also utilized by those who came to the church.